giacomoratta/plaax-nodejs/docs/CONCEPT.md

 - 1 branch for aws server-ec2 deployment
 - 1 branch for different environments
 - 1 branch for deployment triggered by github

-# Project Plan

-#### DOCKER
-- (done) base image with all packages
-- (done) builder for ts
-- (done) runner for js
-- (done) set node version not aliases

-#### CHANGES BASED ON FEEDBACK
-- (done) do not overcomplicate the structure with DDD

-#### THE PROJECT (basics)
-- (done) set local configs
-- (done) rename project: backend for Plaax-nodejs; nodejs is the tech, in case I do other backends with different techs
-- define data, table, r/w access
-- add sql-db (mysql) locally
-- add no-sql-db (dynamodb?) locally
-- add pino logger for the code (suppress on tests)
-- add logger for api requests (pino? as middleware?) (suppress on tests)
-- create api layer (focus on the basic features of task manager)
-- use nodemon, better dev env

-#### DEPLOYMENT ON AWS AS SERVERLESS
-- deploy on AWS as ACC environment
-- define architecture
-- arch#1 = lambda, api gateway, script with cloudformation on local

-#### THE PROJECT (more)
-- provide API with GraphQL
-- library for a working mock for APIs
-- docker compose with postgres
-- docker compose with dynamodb
-- script for cleaning docker stuff from this project
-- integration tests

-#### THE PROJECT (pro/optionals)
-- e2e tests
-- api auth layer (passport?) for my APIs
-- websocket
-- interact with external API (with oAuth or JWT or ...?)

-#### PRODUCTION
-- distinction between dev and prod
-- arch#2 = ecs/ec2, pm2, stability

-#### CI/CD
-- github pipelines
-- automatic tests on GitHub
-- deploy from GitHub
-- setup 2 environments